How to Clean Headstones

 - Use chemical cleaners as there are no long-term studies to show that they are safe for monument materials.
 Better safe than sorry.

-- Use equipment such as high-powered gernies or other sand-blasting or high-pressure water-blasting equipment because they can easily damage monument surfaces.
+- Use equipment such as high-pressure gernies or other sand-blasting or high-pressure water-blasting equipment because they can easily damage monument surfaces.

 - Use hard wire brushes, steel wool or other harsh abrasives as these can also damage monument surfaces.
 Scratches in the surfaces will encourage the growth of moss or lichen.